mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/e2e.md

   |-- package.json
 ```

-* `/detox/e2e/support` or {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/Guide.Jest.md#2-set-up-test-code-scaffolds-building_construction" title="Support Files" >}}: This is the support folder, which is a place to put reusable behavior such as Server API and UI commands, or global overrides that should be available to all test files.
+* `/detox/e2e/support` is the support folder, which is a place to put reusable behavior such as Server API and UI commands, or global overrides that should be available to all test files.
-* `/detox/e2e/test` or {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/APIRef.TestLifecycle.md" title="Test Files" >}}: To start writing tests, create a new file (e.g. `login.e2e.js`) in the `/detox/e2e/test` folder.
+* `/detox/e2e/test`: To start writing tests, create a new file (e.g. `login.e2e.js`) in the `/detox/e2e/test` folder.
     - The subfolder naming convention depends on the test grouping, which is usually based on the general functional area (e.g. `/detox/e2e/test/messaging/` for "Messaging").
     - Test cases that require an Enterprise license should fall under `/detox/e2e/test/enterprise/`.
 This is to easily identify license requirements, both during local development and production testing for Enterprise features.
-* `/detox/.detoxrc.json`: for Detox {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/APIRef.Configuration.md" title="configuration" >}}.
+* `/detox/.detoxrc.json`: for Detox configuration.
 * `/detox/package.json` : for all dependencies related to Detox end-to-end testing.

 ### Writing an E2E Test